• Skip to primary navigation

 Notes

-I like to use the Wildwood or Trader Joe’s vacuum-packed tofu, because it doesn’t need to be pressed before using.
+I like to use vacuum-packed tofu, because it doesn’t need to be pressed before using.

-Store leftovers in a covered container in the refrigerator.
-It will keep for about four days.
-If it seems dry, add another spoonful of mayo & pinch of salt.
+Store leftovers in an airtight container in the refrigerator.
+It will keep for up to four days.
+If it seems dry, add another spoonful of mayo and pinch of salt.

 Subscribe to Cadry’s KitchenSign up today!
 JOIN BY CLICKING HERE